 Rajya Sabha MP and Shiv Sena leader Sanjay Raut on Saturday called into question the foreign policy of Prime Minister Narendra Modi and asked the Centre what it is doing to counter the provocations issued by Pakistan Army General Qamar Bajwa.
 Raut also criticised the BJP-led Central government for failing to deliver on the promises made during the 2014 Lok Sabha elections.

-Sanjay Raut’s comments came a day after Pak army chief said that he salutes the people of India-occupied Kashmir who have stood firm and are fighting the Indian oppression bravely.
+Sanjay Raut’s comments came a day after Pak army chief said that he salutes the people of Kashmir who have stood firm and are fighting the Indian oppression bravely.